Interested to learn what projects have been funded?

 Bob L. and Joyce Beery Miles Undergraduate Research Enhancement Grant ($500)

 This grant is given to faculty to fund student training and involvement in research.
-Funds can be used for student travel to research or training opportunities, or to provide stipends for undergraduate members of research teams.
+Funds can be used for student travel for research or training opportunities, or to provide stipends for undergraduate members of research teams.
 Faculty members apply on behalf of students.

 How to Apply